 There are tens of thousands of themes available.
 Some of them are free, whereas others cost anywhere from $5 to $300.
 Regardless, all themes will change the layout and overall appearance of your blog.

 To further customize your blog’s appearance, you can tweak your theme’s settings.
-For example, you can add or remove navigation menus, change the placement of those navigation menus, upload a custom header image, change the background color and more.
+For example, you can add or remove navigation In WordPress, a menu is a collection of links that are displayed as a navigation menu on a website.
+Menus are ...
+More, change the placement of those navigation menus, upload a custom header image, change the background color and more.

 2) Cost Savings